 Future development will include small-scale plazas in front of buildings with active ground floor uses that encourage people to gather.
 Park Place, the existing diagonal roadway connection between Town Center Loop W and Courtside Drive, will transform to a gathering space, tying development in the southwest corner of Town Center to Town Center Park.
 It should be a programmable space that can support temporary events such as farmers markets and festivals.
 It is also a prime location for adjacent development to orient, providing open space for residents and businesses.
-Other spaces for gathering include a future linear park located north of the existing Fry's building that would be a more intimate space used primarily by residents and businesses adjacent to the park and those traveling along the cycle track to and from the proposed I-5 bike/pedestrian bridge.
+Other spaces for gathering include a future linear park located north of the existing Fry's building that would be a businesses adjacent to the park and those traveling along the cycle track to and from the proposed I-5 bike/pedestrian bridge.
 This public space could include a plaza and open space with integrated stormwater features, wide sidewalks and seating areas.